Mexico–Nigeria relations

-Mexico-Nigeria relations are the diplomatic relations between Mexico and Nigeria.
+The nations of Mexico and Nigeria established diplomatic relations in 1976 and are two regional power nations in Latin America and Africa, respectively.
 Both nations are members of the Group of 15, Group of 24 and the United Nations.

 History

-Mexico and Nigeria are two regional power nations in Latin America and Africa, respectively.
 Both nations established diplomatic relations with each other on 14 April 1976.
 Three months after establishing diplomatic relations, Mexico opened an embassy in Lagos, however, the embassy was closed in 1979 due to financial restraints.
 In 1981, Nigeria opened an embassy in Mexico City and later closed its diplomatic mission two years later in 1983.
 Nigeria re-opened its embassy in Mexico in 2000 and Mexico followed suit by opening an embassy in Abuja (the new capital of Nigeria since 1991) in 2008.

-In 1981, Nigerian President Shehu Shagari attended a summit for Heads of States in Cancun where he met with his counterpart, Mexican President José López Portillo and leaders of other nations.
+In 1981, Nigerian President Shehu Shagari attended a summit for Heads of States in Cancún where he met with his counterpart, Mexican President José López Portillo and leaders of other nations.
 Since 2000, bilateral relations and high level meetings between both nations have steadily increased.
-In March 2002, Nigerian President Olusegun Obasanjo paid his first visit to Mexico to attend the Monterrey Consensus held in the norther Mexican city of Monterrey.
+In March 2002, Nigerian President Olusegun Obasanjo paid his first visit to Mexico to attend the Monterrey Consensus held in the northern Mexican city of Monterrey.
 In September 2002, President Vicente Fox became the first Mexican head-of-state to pay an official visit to Nigeria.
 In September 2005, Nigerian President Olusegun Obasanjo paid a second visit to Mexico.

 In March 2013, Mexican Foreign Undersecretary Lourdes Aranda Bezaury paid a visit to Nigeria and met with President Goodluck Jonathan.
-In 2014, Jim O'Neill, Baron O'Neill of Gatley, known for coining the term BRIC in 2001, coined the new term MINT, Mexico, Indonesia, Nigeria, and Turkey, to define those high-growth markets within the BRIC.
+In 2014, Jim O'Neill, known for coining the term BRIC in 2001, coined the term MINT (Mexico, Indonesia, Nigeria, and Turkey) an acronym that refers to a group of countries with the potential to realize rapid economic growth.
 That same year, the Mexican embassy in Nigeria launched the Nigerian-Mexican Chamber of Commerce and Industry (NMCCI) to promote business between the two countries.
-In 2016, Mexico and Nigeria celebrated 40 years of diplomatic relations.

-In February 2020, Mexican customs confiscated a Yoruba ancient bronze sculpture and returned it to Nigeria, The sculpture was later declared to be a fake according to the curator of the Royal Museum for Central Africa in Tervuren, Belgium.
+In February 2020, Mexican customs confiscated a Yoruba ancient bronze sculpture and returned it to Nigeria.
+The sculpture was later declared to be a fake according to the curator of the Royal Museum for Central Africa in Tervuren, Belgium.

+In 2024, both nations celebrated 48 years of diplomatic relations.